roksikonja/dslab_virgo_tsi/docs/README.md

 DIARAD-L and PMO6V-A sample way more frequently than DIARAD-R and PMO6V-BDIARAD-R (Level 1) -> DIARAD-L (Level 1) -> Corrected DIARAD-L (Level 2)

                                             +                                            Corrected PMO6V-B -> Corrected PMO6V-A (Level 2)- Not sure what switch-offs are exactly

-- Not sure what SOHO vacations are
-- Do not understand rapid increase behaviourLENART:- what are SOHO vacations?
+### QUESTIONS

+Questions for the upcoming session.
+Also, we would need further clarification on the topics with associated ```????```.

+- What are SOHO vacations?
+Period, when the SOHO experiments, including VIRGO, did not produce data?
+Instead ACRIM2 data was used?

 - Could you explain again, what is the cause of the early increase and how are the measurements corrected for it?

 - We would like to know a little bit more about the VIRGO satellite.
 What is its orbit and the orbit's center?
 What is its revolution period?
 Are the VIRGO instruments at all times

 - Difference between exposure and non-exposure changes.
+What counts as degradation, exposure or non-exposure?
+We assume that exposure, article Frohling 2014.

 - Level-0 to level-1 convertion requires instrument's calibration and temperature variation information and temperature measurements during the VIRGO experiment.
 Moreover, it requires information on the VIRGO distance to Sun and its radial velocity.
  Where can we obtain this data?
 Will the convertion algorithm for both instruments be available to us?
 Would it be sensible to have it as a reliable baseline?